elegant-scipy/elegant-scipy/markdown/ch4.markdown

 -->

-# Frequency and the Fast Fourier Transform
+# Frequency and the fast Fourier transform

 *This chapter was written in collaboration with SW's father, PW van der Walt.*